ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 #### command not found: nvm error

-Copy this command block and run it in the terminal, which will point to the nvm directory in your **`~/.zshrc`** file:
+Copy this command block and run it in the terminal, which will point to the nvm directory in your <code class="filepath">~/.zshrc</code> file:

 ```bash
 cat << EOF >> ~/.zshrc